DanielL100/Molecular-Fluorescence/README.md

 * For part A you sholud provide:
   * Excel sheets which contain in the first column $\lambda$ and in the second one the Intensity for different concentrations.
   * Optional - a noise sheet that contains the background noise measured by a spectrometer.
+   [!WARNING]
+   Our code requires a noise sheet and won't let the code run without it.
+However, it is not crucial for the experiment and can be removed from the code if needed.
 * For part B you should provide:
   * Photos of fluorescence that contains the edges of the container.
 * For part C you should provide: